How to Prevent Catalytic Converter Theft

 Catalytic Converter Theft has been in the news recently, the market price of precious metals such as rhodium, platinum and palladium that are used in catalytic converters has risen sharply recently and looks set to continue.
-This has resulted in a 64% increase in the theft of catalytic converters during 2020.
+This has resulted in a 64% increase in the theft of catalytic converters during the pandemic.

 Cars that are most often targeted are hybrid vehicles, as these vehicles have two power sources, so the catalytic converter is used less frequently.
 The metals are less likely to corrode meaning the converters are in a better condition, so they are worth more and therefore more attractive to thieves.

 On diesel cars, the diesel oxidation catalyst is often integrated with the Diesel Particulate Filter (DPF) and there is evidence that these are being stolen for their scrap value too.